smilers/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 You don't have to add more languages and features to the image to accomplish the updates, but it's an opportunity to customize the image with more languages, Optional Components, and Features on Demand beyond what's in your starting image.
 When you add more languages and features, it's important to make these changes in the correct order: first apply servicing stack updates, followed by language additions, then by feature additions, and finally the latest cumulative update.
 The provided sample script installs a second language (in this case Japanese (ja-JP)).
 Since this language is backed by an lp.cab, there's no need to add a Language Experience Pack.
 Japanese is added to both the main operating system and to the recovery environment to allow the user to see the recovery screens in Japanese.
 This includes adding localized versions of the packages currently installed in the recovery image.

-Optional Components, along with the .NET feature, can be installed offline, however doing so creates pending operations that require the device to restart.
+Optional Components, along with the .NET feature, can be installed offline.
+However, doing so creates pending operations that require the device to restart.
 As a result, the call to perform image cleanup would fail.
 There are two options to avoid the cleanup failure.
 One option is to skip the image cleanup step, though that results in a larger install.wim.
 Another option is to install the .NET and Optional Components in a step after cleanup but before export.
 This is the option in the sample script.
 By doing this, you'll have to start with the original install.wim (with no pending actions) when you maintain or update the image the next time (for example, the next month).

 ### Checkpoint cumulative updates
-Starting with Windows 11, version 24H2, and Windows Server 2025, the latest cumulative update may have a prerequisite cumulative update that is required to be installed first.
-These are known as checkpoint cumulative updates.
+Starting with Windows 11, version 24H2, and Windows Server 2025, the latest cumulative update might have a prerequisite cumulative update that is required to be installed first.
+These updates are known as checkpoint cumulative updates.
 In these cases, the cumulative update file level differentials are based on a previous cumulative update instead of the Windows RTM release.
 The benefit is a smaller update package and faster installation.
-When you obtain the latest cumulative update from the [Microsoft Update Catalog](https://catalog.update.microsoft.com), checkpoint cumulative updates will be available from the download button.
-In addition, the knowledge base article for the cumulative update will provide additional information.
+When you obtain the latest cumulative update from the [Microsoft Update Catalog](https://catalog.update.microsoft.com), checkpoint cumulative updates are available from the download button.
+In addition, the knowledge base article for the cumulative update provides additional information.

 To install the checkpoint(s) when servicing the Windows OS (steps 9 & 12) and WinPE (steps 17 & 23), call `Add-WindowsPackage` with the target cumulative update.
-The folder from `-PackagePath` will be used to discover and install one or more checkpoints as needed.
+The folder from `-PackagePath` is used to discover and install one or more checkpoints as needed.
 Only the target cumulative update and checkpoint cumulative updates should be in the `-PackagePath` folder.
-Cumulative update packages with a revision <= the target cumulative update will be processed.
-If you are not customizing the image with additional languages and/or optional features, then separate calls to `Add-WindowsPackage` (checkpoint cumulative updates first) can be used for steps 9 & 17 above.
-Separate calls cannot be used for steps 12 and 23.
+Cumulative update packages with a revision <= the target cumulative update are processed.
+If you aren't customizing the image with additional languages and/or optional features, then separate calls to `Add-WindowsPackage` (checkpoint cumulative updates first) can be used for steps 9 & 17 above.
+Separate calls can't be used for steps 12 and 23.

 ## Windows PowerShell scripts to apply Dynamic Updates to an existing image